Muokkaa

 Devices that use Secure Boot and UEFI

 When you enable LSA protection on x86-based or x64-based devices that use Secure Boot or UEFI, you can store a UEFI variable in the UEFI firmware by using a registry key or policy.
-When enabled with UEFI lock, LSASS runs as a protected process and this setting is stored in a UEFI variable in the firmware.
+When enabled with UEFI lock, LSASS runs as a protected process, and this setting is stored in a UEFI variable in the firmware.

 When the setting is stored in the firmware, the UEFI variable can't be deleted or changed to configure added LSA protection by modifying the registry or by policy.
-The UEFI variable must be reset by using the instructions at Remove the LSA protection UEFI variable.
+The UEFI variable must be reset by using the instructions in Remove the LSA protection UEFI variable.

 On x86-based or x64-based devices that don't support UEFI or where Secure Boot is disabled, you can't store the configuration for LSA protection in the firmware.
 These devices rely solely on the presence of the registry key.
 In this scenario, it's possible to disable LSA protection by using remote access to the device.
 Disablement of LSA protection doesn't take effect until the device reboots.